Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Conclusion

 \section{Conclusion}

-This work provides a comprehensive overview of the current state of queer NLP, summarizing findings from a variety of subtopics~(\S\ref{sec:survey-findings}), as well as contextualizing them~(\S\ref{sec:common-themes}--\ref{sec:discussion}).
+This work provides an overview of the current state of Queer NLP, summarizing findings from a variety of subtopics, as well as contextualizing them~(\S\ref{sec:common-themes}--\ref{sec:discussion}).
+Limitations and our ethics statement can be seen in Appendix \ref{sec:limitations} and \ref{sec:ethics}.

 Queer NLP echoes many shortcomings of the field as a whole.
+Despite some recent efforts (\S\ref{sec:non-english-queer-nlp}), slightly less than half work focuses exclusively on English, with most of the work centering English even when other languages are included (e.g., in machine translation).

-Despite some recent efforts (\S\ref{sec:non-english-queer-nlp}), most work focuses on or around English.
-Moreover, many works still operate with a binary and cis-normative viewpoint of gender and sexuality, which could be informed better by research from queer theory.
+Moreover, many works operate with a binary and cis-normative viewpoint of gender and sexuality, which could be informed better by research from queer theory.
 Finally, any harm mitigation usually happens post-hoc; this can at least partially be explained by the lack of stakeholder involvement in modern NLP systems.

+For these reasons, we advocate for future work to radically rethink the ways in which we build language technologies.
+Going forward, researchers should develop solutions for socially-grounded rather than assumed understandings of harm and therefore involve affected queer communities.
+Community involvement needs to go beyond one-off workshops and data collection efforts towards an integration into all steps of the research pipeline, from the definition of use cases over model development to long-term ownership and auditing of resulting systems.

-For these reasons, we advocate for future work to involve affected queer communities (e.g., \citealp{bergstrand-gamback-2024-detecting}) and develop solutions for socially-grounded (rather than assumed) understandings of harm.
-This could be realized through community-driven data collection, as has been done for low-resource languages.
-Participatory action research, which involves stakeholders as research collaborators, can help challenge oppressive epistemologies and methods.
-Lastly, we also call for the development of NLP systems that not only mitigate harm but actively and meaningfully support queer communities.
+Our way forward can take inspiration from research on low-resource languages and human-computer interaction, through community-driven data collection and participatory action research, which involves stakeholders as collaborators and challenges oppressive epistemologies and methods.
+Moreover, interdisciplinary collaboration with researchers of sociology, gender studies, and queer theory can open new avenues to move beyond restrictive methods of data collection and model building.
+We call for the development of NLP systems that not only mitigate harm but actively support and uplift queer communities to make them the stewards of the language technologies that affect them.